Chaithanyareddypailla/show-Pailla/README.md

 | Allu Arjun         | A unique perspective as a lead    | 36  |
 | Vijay Deverakonda  | Perfect for romantic roles        | 34  |

+---
+## Favorite Quotes

+> "Success doesn't come to you overnight; it takes hard work and dedication."
+> *– Prabhas*

+> "Dream big, stay humble, and never stop learning."
+> *– A.P.J.
+Abdul Kalam*